Euclidean sets with only one distance modulo a prime ideal: Tight 1-distance set modulo

 A 2-distance set is identified with a representation of a simple graph.
-If a 2-distance set $X$ in $\R^d$ has size $d+2$, then $X$ is a minimal-dimensional representation of some simple graph \cite{ES66,R10}.
-If $X$ is on a sphere and $|D_\p(X)|=1$ for some prime ideal $\p$, then $|X| \leq d+1$, which is proved by the same method as in \cite{NX}.
-A non-spherical 2-distance set with $d+2$ points is characterized as Type (5), see the definition of Type (5) in \cite[Theorem 2.4]{NS12}.
+If a 2-distance set $X$ in $\R^d$ has size at least $d+2$, then $X$ is a minimal-dimensional representation of some simple graph \cite{ES66,R10}.